wequick/Small/README.md

 * **Perfect built-in**
   - All plugins are support to build in host application.
 * **Highly transparent**
-  - The plugin coding (code, layout, etc.) is as same as a single application.
+  - The plugin codings (code, layout, etc.) are as same as a single application.
   - Support plugin debuging just like a completion application.
 * **Ultimate slicing**
   - Splits out any shared codes and resources from plugins.